How to Prepare a Linux, Unix, or BSD Image & Deploy it on a Cloud Server

 -m 2048 -smp 2 \

--drive file=cloud-image.qcow2,format=qcow2,if=virtio \
+-drive file=path-to-cloud-image.qcow2,format=qcow2,if=virtio \

 -netdev user,id=net0,hostfwd=tcp::2222-:22 \